 Education Congress closing remarks

 BGCI's 10th Congress on Education was held between 10th and 14th September and hosted by University of Warsaw Botanic Garden.
-The event was a great success with ~300 delegates from 47 countries attending.
+The event was a great success with ~300 registered delegates from 50 countries.

 Image credit: Tara Moreau

 The week saw 65 posters anf 65 sessions focusing on the congress' themes:

 - City Gardens - City gardens all over the world have much in common.
 What do they offer to their audiences?
 What kind of difficulties do they face, what is specific for such gardens and how do they answer the challenges and advantages of their location in educational programmes?

 - New Educational Tools - This session is dedicated to practical tools and solutions used in education in botanic gardens – from inexpensive homemade tools to more sophisticated technologies used in education and its evaluation.
 Presentations should be focused on the design of the tools which might be copied in other gardens

 - Working Together - Challenges can often arise from the presence of and interaction between different groups of employees within the garden (gardeners, curators, educators, etc.) who may have different backgrounds, perspectives and priorities for their work.
 This session is dedicated to sharing good practice on developing cooperation and problem solving, with the aim of realizing a garden's mission and ensuring the support and involvement of staff of the garden within educational initiatives.
 In addition this session will also look at how gardens work outside of their own organisation, building networks to support their work.
 Botanic gardens have great potential for linking people and organizations – acting as important hubs in the vicinity but there are important challenges that need to be addressed to successfully achieve this.